hanishkvc/prgs-docs-spreadsheetkvc/README.md

 and ctextquote commands in future.

 To avoid confusion and to have consistancy and semantic match, have renamed arguments of functions which took cell's row and col info from y,x to r,c.

+Added statusbar helper, use for processing status.

+Add cfieldsep and ctextquote commands to set fieldsep and textquote from within the program.
+This will allow one to convert a csv file from using 1 fieldsep and quote to a different one.
+TODO: WHile saving, will have to check for and handle quotes appropriately.
+Currently only field sep handled during saving.